microsoft/cask/docs/CaskSecret.md

 <provider-data> ::= { <24-bits> }                                           ; 0 - 10 four-character (24-bit) segments of provider data.
 The
                                                                             ; count of segments is encoded in the <provider-data-size> field.
 <24-bits> ::= 4 * <base64url>                                               ; Three bytes of base64 encoded data.
 We maintain a 3-byte alignment
-                                                                            ; here and elsewhere to support both encoded and bytewise
+                                                                            ; throughout the format to support both encoded and bytewise
                                                                             ; interpretation and to avoid padding characters in the encoded form.
 <12-bits-reserved> ::= 2 * <pad>                                            ; 12 bits of reserved (zero) padding.
 <timestamp> ::= <year> <month> <day> <hour> <minute> <seconds>              ; Time-of-allocation components.